Welcome to the Neueder lab!

 here

 We have previously identified a novel mechanism that leads to the generation of the most toxic fragment of HTT: exon 1 HTT.
 This fragment consists only of exon 1 of the HTT gene including the polyQ tract.
-The generation of this fragment is based on a block in the correct splicing reaction of exon 1 HTT to exon 2 HTT.
+The generation of this fragment is based on a block in the correct splicing reaction of exon 1 HTT to exon 2 HTT resulting in the generation of a novel small RNA HTT1a.
 This RNA based pathogenic process occurs in all knock-in mouse models of HD, and most importantly also in human HD patients.

 Read the publications